cernops/collectd-nfsiostat/README.md

 `/proc/self/mountstats` (similarly to what `nfsiostat` does).
 It is written in Python and as such, runs under the collectd Python plugin.

+Comparing it to [the official NFS plugin](https://collectd.org/wiki/index.php/Plugin:NFS), it provides extra NFS RPC metrics like the timeouts or the RTT per operation.

 ## Configuration

 ```xml